UK Council for Psychotherapy

 Counselling in central London, NW1, Kings Cross, London Psychotherapy Services - self worth issues, feeling worthless, worthlessness, isolation, isolated

-Courage We can choose to block challenges, procrastinate, try to forget things or find our courage to face and explore things, accept what we need to and take action by responding.
+Courage It was George Tilton who once said: "Success is never final and failure never fatal.
+It's courage that counts."
+Stuck in self doubt, we can choose to put our life on hold, block challenges, procrastinate, hesitate, try to forget things or find our courage to face and explore things, accept what we need to and take action by responding.
 The value of our courage helps us survive difficulties, face and overcome fears, nervousness, face things or try new things, and the more courageous we become, the more resilient we can become, boosting our self-worth.
 Understanding our own anxieties, limitations, may initially be important.
 Coming from our core of our being we may want to practise our courage - capacity to act in spite of uncertainty or fears - taking small steps and new risks outside of our comfort zone, maybe gradually at first, seeing where this takes us.
 This can be like strengthening a dormant muscle into life, as we choose what is right and sometimes take the longer way home over comfort, what is fun, quick or easy - see also Building, Maintaining, Scheduling Supportive Habits, Routines, Rituals, Patterns.

 Courage doesn't always roar.
 Sometimes courage is the little voice at the end of the day that says I'll try again tomorrow.
 Mary Anne Radmacher